amdnsr/finalyearproject/README.md

 ```usage
 python run.py
 ```
-If the user enters 'y' when asked if the gas is flowing, then the code implements the second paper else if the input is 'n' then the first paper is implemented.
+Note: If the user enters 'y' when asked if the gas is flowing, then the code implements the second paper else if the input is 'n' then the first paper is implemented.

 ## Results